Did Jesus Add Grace and Subtract the Torah?

 First the Physical Then The Spiritual

-The Bible contains physical Examples and Covenants that reveal the Spiritual.
-We are told that Moses was shown the Spiritual and he was instructed to make physical copies:
+The Bible contains physical Examples and Covenants that pointed to their Spiritual reality.
+We are told that Moses was shown the Spiritual or Heavenly, and instructed to make physical copies:

 “So it was necessary for the copies of the heavenly things to be purified with these sacrifices, but the heavenly things themselves with better sacrifices than these.”
 Hebrews 9:23